mirkozlatunic/snippet-app/README.md

 ## <a name="introduction">🤖 Introduction</a>

-This multi page app contains functions to add new snippets, edit snippets and delete snippets.
-In this version of application there is an code editor included with monaco-editor and is running with prisma (ORM).
-The whole application runs with TypeScript and TailwindCSS under the NextJS.
+This multi-page app is designed with advanced functions to empower users to add, edit, and delete snippets.
+It utilizes cutting-edge technologies such as Monaco Editor, Prisma (ORM), TypeScript, and TailwindCSS within the Next.js framework.

 ## <a name="tech-stack">⚙️ Tech Stack</a>